 “Tommy Blake?”
 Wade asked.

 Anna nodded.
 “Yes.
-Ezekiel said that the Blake’s lost their land after Tommy’s accident, as they couldn’t afford it.
-And would you look at that...guess who brought it?”
+Ezekiel said that the Blakes lost their land after Tommy’s accident, as they couldn’t afford it.
+And would you look at that...guess who bought it?”

 “Silas,” Wade said.
-This was starting to be a damning picture, as if there wasn’t enough of one already.
+This was starting to paint a damning picture, as if there wasn’t enough of one already.

 We’ve got strange accidents and fires happening, right before Silas rushes in and snaps up the ‘unlucky’ lots.
 If only he could prove it was Silas who was causing the accidents…